-Star Trek: The Motion Picture‘s V’Ger was divided between two teams.
-John Dykstra’s handled the exterior while Doug Trumbull’s dealt with the interior, including Spock’s spacewalk.
+Two teams worked to create V’Ger for Star Trek: The Motion Picture: John Dykstra’s handled the exterior while Doug Trumbull’s dealt with the interior, including Spock’s spacewalk.

 The spacewalk replaced the infamous memory wall sequence Abel studios had planned and filmed.
 Trumbull didn’t feel he could make that sequence work without spending a lot more money.
 The wire work had been awkward and unwieldy.
 There were problems with reflections in the spacesuit faceplates.

-So Trumbull pursued Director Robert Wise to let him shoot a new sequence, which he designed himself.
-The storyboards were worked up by Tom Cranham, with several artists, including David J. Negron Sr. and Robert McCall, developing concepts.
+So Trumbull asked Director Robert Wise to let him shoot a new sequence, which he designed himself.
+The storyboards were done by Tom Cranham, with several artists, including David J. Negrón Sr. and Robert McCall, developing concepts.
 The spacesuits were completely redesigned and built at Apogee.

 A stuntman was called in for the shots where Spock’s face could not be seen.
-He was effectively treated like a model and was mounted on a massive motion-control rig that could be attached to various points on the spacesuit and used to spin him around.
-He was then filmed in front of a bluescreen.
+He was effectively treated like a model and mounted on a massive motion-control rig that could be attached to various points on the spacesuit and used to spin him around.
+He was then filmed in front of a blue screen.

 The images Spock saw were mostly based on Robert T. McCall’s paintings and built by Greg Jein.
 Trumbull personally re-storyboarded the sequence when he saw the completed models, changing the order in which Spock passed through the various gateways for maximum effect.
 McCall spent three months or so working on concepts for the spacewalk.
 “I was creating other worlds — and especially other universes — that could be part of the trip that Spock takes,” he later remembered.